SpeedyBK/STMTimerCalculator/README.md

 # STMTimerCalculator

-Just a little calculator, to find the optimal settings for timers on STM 32 microcontrollers.
+Just a little python commandline calculator, to find the optimal settings for timers on STM 32 microcontrollers.
 It takes 4 parameters to calculate the optimal values for prescaler and counter on STM32 Timers.

 ### Parameters:
 --lb: Lower Bound, the minimum value for prescaler and counter